ETCLabs/RDMnet/docs/getting_started/using_controller.md

 ## Sending RDM Commands

-Sending RDM commands requires a destination address structure to indicate the RDMnet component and RDM responder to which the command is addresses.
+Sending RDM commands requires a destination address structure to indicate the RDMnet component and RDM responder to which the command is addressed.
 See \ref devices_and_gateways for more information on the fields of the destination address structure.

 After sending a command, the library will provide a _sequence number_ that will be echoed in the